How Can Noise Cancelling Headphones Help with ASD and Autism

 The headphones’ noise reduction ability is obviously very important.
 Most models reduce low frequency sounds very effectively, but are less effective at cancelling higher frequencies.
 Unfortunately many of the noises that cause the biggest problems for people with ASD are high pitched, and children’s’ ears are much more sensitive to high frequencies than adults’.
 That means you should look for headphones with full-spectrum noise reduction, such as the Solitude WX1.
 Headphones capable of reducing sounds by at least 25 decibels are required for the best results.

-It’s vital that headphones, like any other support mechanism, are available when they are needed.
-Always ensure that you have a supply of spare batteries to hand, as when the battery runs out the noise cancellation system will stop working.
+It’s vital that headphones, like any other support mechanism, are not worn all the time bu available when they are needed.
+Always ensure that you have a supply of spare batteries at hand (if not rechargeable), as when the battery runs out the noise cancellation system will stop working.
 If possible keep a spare set of headphones as well.
 Not long ago most noise-cancelling headphones were aimed at the high-end audio market and were very expensive, usually around $300 for a good pair, but prices have fallen and high quality headphones like the Plane Quiet Platinum can now be bought for less than $50.
-It’s best if the spare set are identical to the normal ones as children with ASD can be very sensitive to differences, and when they’re already over-stimulated the experience of using headphones that feel different can be upsetting.

-If you’re the parent of an autistic child you’ll know that finding coping strategies can be difficult and there’s no magic solution that works for everyone, but there’s growing evidence that where hypersensitivity to sound is a problem noise-cancelling headphones work very well for many people.
-If your child wakes up often in the night, has trouble concentrating or often becomes agitated by noise levels they’re definitely worth trying.
+If you’re the parent of an autistic child, or autistic your self, you’ll know that finding coping strategies can be difficult and there’s no magic solution that works for everyone, but there’s growing evidence that where hypersensitivity to sound is a problem noise-cancelling headphones work very well for many people.